Action at Bir el Gubi (November 1941): 19 November

 The situation had become desperate for the Italian defenders.
 At 13:30, the 132nd Tank Regiment began a counter-attack; the 1st Company of the VII Tank Battalion, closely followed by the 2nd Company and by the entire VIII Battalion (60 Italian tanks), was sent south to attack the 2nd Royal Gloucestershire Hussars.
 The Italian tanks attacked the two British regiments, eventually outflanking them and forcing them to retreat.
 C Squadron, 4th County of London Yeomanry was sent to try to circumvent the Bersaglieri positions but the attempt was stopped by the fire of the Italian anti-tank guns and by the Milmart gun trucks, which inflicted many casualties on the British troops.

 The 3rd County of London Yeomanry was moved to cover the right flank of 2nd Royal Gloucestershire Hussars and surprised the Italian tank platoon that had outflanked the Royal Gloucestershire Hussars on the right side; the British tanks quickly defeated the Italian tanks, then left B Squadron in defensive formation to keep contact with the other regiment while the British regimental command advanced.
-The British force ran into the Bersaglieri anti-tank defenses, which soon knocked out four tanks, including that of the regimental commander.
+The British force ran into the Bersaglieri anti-tank defences, which soon knocked out four tanks, including that of the regimental commander.

 At 16:30, the 2nd Royal Gloucestershire Hussars were forced to retreat under pressure from Italian tanks and constantly kept under the fire of anti-tank guns and gun trucks.
 The 4th County of London Yeomanry also withdrew and the 3rd County of London Yeomanry, which had been less worn out by the previous fight, was ordered at 16:50 to regroup to try a new attack but the losses suffered induced a countermand at 17:50.
 The attack of 22nd Armoured Brigade had failed.

 Aftermath

 Analysis

 The Action at Bir el Gubi was a notable victory for the Italians.
-With their forces unexpectedly tied up with the Italians, only one full-strength British armored regiment reached Sidi Rezegh, where it was crushed by the Afrika Korps.
+With their forces unexpectedly tied up with the Italians, only one full-strength British armoured regiment reached Sidi Rezegh, where it was crushed by the Afrika Korps.
 The defeat marked the failure of the initial British move in Crusader, which later defeated the Italian−German forces in a battle of attrition and forced them to retreat.
 The British attacked with Crusader tanks with long-range artillery support but no infantry.
-The "Ariete" Division had adopted the German practice of tank–infantry coordination while training with the Panzer units of the Afrika Korps during the previous months and had put it to god use at Bir el Gubi.
+The "Ariete" Division had adopted the German practice of tank–infantry coordination while training with the Panzer units of the Afrika Korps during the previous months and had put it to good use at Bir el Gubi.